ddasmoore/Visualizing-my-spotify-data-2024-2025/README.md

 ## Detailed-insights-and-visualizations

 1. Top songs by month
-I listened to my first top song every month in the last year, while the second song managed to be in the top list even though I discovered in Jan 2025!
+I listened to my first top song every month in the last year, while the second song managed to be in the top list even though I discovered it as recently as Jan 2025!
 In the middle of the list I have a couple of songs that I listened to early last year and then stopped for a few months then picked up back again.
 The last three songs I know are old favorites that I rediscovered in the last few months.
 It was cool to see when I had found new songs and rediscovere old favorites over the last year.